Community Service Order (CSO)

-- Any scheduled work or programs that you are supposed to be doing whilst you intend to travel; and
+- any scheduled work or programs that you are supposed to be doing whilst you intend to travel; and

-- The visa requirements of the particular country you intend to enter.
+- the visa requirements of the particular country you intend to enter.

 You should speak to your Community Services Officer before making any plans, and get some specific legal advice about your personal situation if you are unsure.

-Suitability for a Community Service Order:
+Suitability for a Community Service Order

 Before a CSO can be imposed by the court it must be satisfied that:

-- You are suitable person for community service work;
+- you are suitable person for community service work;

-- It is appropriate in all of the circumstances that you be required to perform community service work;
+- it is appropriate in all of the circumstances that you be required to perform community service work;

-- The arrangements exist in the area in which you live or intend to live for you to perform community service work; and
+- the arrangements exist in the area in which you live or intend to live for you to perform community service work; and

-- The community service work can be provided in accordance with those arrangements
+- the community service work can be provided in accordance with those arrangements

 People commonly encounter problems with being assessed as suitable due to:

-- Unresolved mental health issues;
+- unresolved mental health issues;

-- Drug/alcohol issues;
+- drug/alcohol issues;

-- Physical disabilities or injuries (that might mean you can’t perform certain types of work);
+- physical disabilities or injuries (that might mean you can’t perform certain types of work);

-- Work commitments that mean that you could not perform Community Service in the programs that are available.
+- work commitments that mean that you could not perform Community Service in the programs that are available.

 What Breaches a Community Service Order, and What Happens If You Do?

 If you do not complete the community services hours set by the court within the time set by the court, fail to turn up for your work, or don’t attend appointments set by community corrections, they may advise the court and a summons be issued for you to attend court to answer the allegation of you breaching the CSO.
-If you admit breaching the CSO the court can revoke the order and impose a more severe penalty which can include full time gaol.
-Breaches of CSO are regarded seriously by the courts as a CSO is an alternative to full time gaol.
+If you admit breaching the CSO the court can revoke the order and impose a more severe penalty which can include full time jail.
+Breaches of CSO are regarded seriously by the courts as a CSO is an alternative to full time jail.